 6. Pinpokes LED Light Curtain

-The sheer versatility of LED’s, especially their ability to provide wonderful soft light and yet remain cool, lends them to a number of innovative ideas when it comes to fairy lights.
+This is our choice for best curtain lights.
+The sheer versatility of LED’s, especially their ability to provide wonderful soft light and yet remain cool, lends them to a number of innovative ideas when it comes to fairy lights as these ones are amazing curtain lights.
 This one is no exception: it’s a rather neat set of 10 x strings of LED lights designed to hang down a curtain in strips, which gives a great effect.
 Of course, they could be used elsewhere and – as they are waterproof – can even be hung outside, and would look great against a wall.

-You get ten strips of warm white lights, with a total of 300 LED’s across them all, and they are battery powered (not supplied).
+With this curtain light, you get ten strips of warm white lights, with a total of 300 string lights across them all, and they are battery operated (not supplied).
 You could hang them in one bunch for a great effect of a multi-light setting, or a foot apart so you get the look of a waterfall of light.
-It’s a great idea, and when we checked out the customer responses, there isn’t one single negative comment.
-The only problem we have is the price, which is not much less than £30 – but you do get 300 lights.
+It’s a great idea, and when we checked out the customer responses, there isn’t one single negative comment about these best curtain lights.

 7. Star Fairy Lights